Constructions using Galois Theory: Fixed Fields

 \subsection{Galois Quotients}

+For any subgroup $U$ of $G = \Gal(f)$, $G$ naturally acts on $G/U$.
+The image $Q$ under this action is the Galois group of the fixed field of $U$.
+Now given a (potential) quotient group $Q$, {\sc Magma} is able to find all homomorphisms of $G$ onto $Q$, thus all possible subgroups $U$ inducing them.
+The fields fixed by $U$ will have Galois group isomorphic to $Q$.

-Given a quotient $Q$ of $\Gal(f), f \in F[x]$,, by a subgroup, the above algorithm can be used to compute all subfields of $S_f$ which have Galois group isomorphic to $Q$.
-This can be done by \begin{enumerate} \item computing all subgroups of $\Gal(f)$ with order equal to the quotient of the order of $\Gal(f)$ and the degree of $Q$. \item determining for which of these subgroups $U$ the permutation action of $\Gal(f)$ on the cosets $\Gal(f)/U$ is isomorphic to $Q$ and \item applying Algorithm~\ref{fixed} to these subgroups. \end{enumerate}
+\begin{enumerate} \item computing all subgroups of $\Gal(f)$ with order equal to the quotient of the order of $\Gal(f)$ and the degree of $Q$. \item determining for which of these subgroups $U$ the permutation action of $\Gal(f)$ on the cosets $\Gal(f)/U$ is isomorphic to $Q$ and \item applying Algorithm~\ref{fixed} to these subgroups. \end{enumerate}

 \hrule \begin{example} We illustrate the use of the quotients by continuing Example~\ref{eg_fixed_field}.

 \end{example} \hrule